TheBuoys/neuropy/README.md

-NeuroPy - A Collection of UI Themes for DevPi Server
+NeuroPy - Python package for interacting with standardized TensorFlow models
 ==================

 ## Table of Contents